shd101wyy/Walley0.3/README.md

 	Change Log:
 </strong>
 ```
+		 1/15/2013   0.3.22 : 1) Support function docstring
+		 							usage:
+		 								(defn add "Your doc here" [a b] (+ a b))
+		 							So now "Your doc here is binded to function add"
+		 							and you can get docstring by calling function
+		 								(function-doc add) => "Your doc here"

 		 1/15/2013   0.3.21 : 1) add "read-file", "write-file", "get-curr-dir" functions (these 3 functions require nodejs support)
 		 						 usage:
 		 						 	(read-file file-name) return string